-In order to have a thorough understanding of the course units, you will need to read and understand the contents, practice the steps and techniques involved in the task of computer architectures and organization and its involvement in development of various segments of computer systems.
+In order to have a thorough understanding of the course units, you will need to read and understand the contents, and practice the steps and techniques involved in the task of computer architecture and organization and its involvement in the development of various segments of computer systems.

-This course is designed to cover approximately seventeen weeks, and requires your devoted attention, answering the exercises in the tutor- marked assignments and gets them submitted to your tutors.
+This course is designed to cover approximately seventeen (17) weeks, and requires your devoted attention, answering the exercises tutor-marked marked assignments and gets them submitted to your tutors.